sean-gugler/DeathmazeFairPlay/SPOILERS.md

 LOOK BALL now provides a colorful description of its violent nature.
 It also now activates on BURN, BREAK, and EAT, not just THROW and ROLL.

+* Intro text trimmed

+There's no need to mention CHARGE in the intro.
+There's already a very explicit in-game hint that reveals its existence and use.
+I pulled out that entire line.

 * FART hint

 The original printed game manual had nearly the same text as the instructions you see upon starting a new game.
 One key difference was that it mentioned the verb "FART" instead of "CHARGE".
-This is a valuable clue for one of the puzzles.
-I could restore it here, since Charge already appears later in the game and doesn't need to be mentioned here.
-That doesn't feel as rewarding as figuring it out from a less direct hint inside the game, though.
-Instead, I've chosen to rephrase the "eat food" response to suggest gas.
+This is a valuable clue for one of the puzzles, and not terribly intuitive to discover unless you're inclined to experiment with crude words for the sake of it.

+Rather than restore FART in the intro text, in place of CHARGE, I decided it would feel more rewarding to figure it out from a less direct hint inside the game.
+To meet this goal I've chosen to rephrase the "eat food" response to suggest gas.

+(Side note: the puzzle it solves was unnecessary in the original.
+The solution isn't required to win the game, and in fact leads to a fascinating but purposeless object.
+The fair play edition corrects that loose end; see both STAFF notes below.)

 * RING revision